Massage

 – Assist with shorter, easier labor and hospital stays for mom.

-– Boost immune system by stimulating lymph flow.
+– Boost the immune system by stimulating lymph flow.

 – Exercise and stretch weak, tight, or atrophied muscles.